stellar-drift/fish-in-a-bucket/README.md

 - you can drag fish to the bucket to collect them

 TODO:
-- clean up & refactor
+- clean up & refactor (wip)
-- allow drop-into-bucket: currently fish are only destroyed when they're dragged over the bucket and released, and not when dropped in
+- allow drop-into-bucket: currently fish are only destroyed when they're dragged over the bucket and released; if you drop them in they go through the bucket and back into the water